'My boyfriend bought me knives'

 Video

-In England, there has been a 73% increase in knife possession cases involving women over the past five years.
-Some 1,509 offences were recorded in 2018.

-Youth workers say many of those who carry knives are manipulated by men or working as couriers for gangs.

-Louise Ann and Theresa explain how they came into contact with the weapon.
+Louise Ann and Theresa explain how they came into contact with knives.

 -